na-na-hi/renget/archive/acegMPguide.md

 >missiles will almost never hit from the side unless you're going under 600 kph, so if lots are coming from multiple directions, show them your sides
 Even Macross-tier avalanches of missiles can be evaded if you angle yourself right.
 As always, assess the direction they're coming from, and turn so that they don't see your rear.
 It is trickier with incoming LAAMs and HVAAs, which will require you to go faster to evade them even if you're showing them your sides, but it will help you survive even if an entire room wants you dead.
 >a good rule of thumb to make your missiles hit is to fire when you can see up the target's engines if you're behind, and refer to these webms for head-on attacks: fire so that the enemy will turn into your missile's trajectory.
-When you're in a trailing position, you'll need to be as cloe as possible in order to leave your enemy no escape.
+When you're in a trailing position, you'll need to be as close as possible in order to leave your enemy no escape.
 Refer to this picture: https://arch-img.b4k.co/vg/1656110964214.png , the angle is right, but ideally you'd be even closer to ensure the enemy will have no escape. https://arch-img.b4k.co/vg/1637052321107.webm
 Notice how this buddy has forced the target to go slow, and fires when the enemy has no way of evading the attack.
 His target does get a shot off, but he evades by pitching down; instead the target keeps turning into the missiles and actually makes their job easier, guaranteeing a hit. https://arch-img.b4k.co/vg/1657584721339.webm